nununo/pyVela2017/README.md

 * The default configuration expects a directory named `videos` to be present side by side with the source directory.
 * It should have four sub-directories, named `0`, `1`, `2` and  `3`, each containing the candle burning video files, as described in the *Minimum Requirements* section, above.

 Copy `settings-sample.json` to `settings.json` and adapt it according to your environment, paying particular attention to the input configuration.
-For more details, refer to the *Configuration* section, below.
+For more details, refer to the *Configuratio Referencen* section, below.